avigad/arwm/isabelle_experiments/mutilated_notes.md

 ```
 I also stated the versions with `white` replaced by `-white`.
 With this hint, Sledgehammer could prove `∀ x. card (covers x ∩ white) = 1`.
 Four of the five provers told me to use Isabelle's internal resolution theorem prover, `metis`, but one determined that Isabelle's `force` tactic, a tableau prover, could also do it.

 There remained the task of proving the hints.
-Slegehammer still needed help.
+Sledgehammer still needed help.
 For the ones above, it was sufficient to add these facts:
 ```
   ∀ a b. (a, b) ∈ white ⟷ (Suc a, b) ∉ white
   ∀ a b. (a, b) ∈ white ⟷ (a, Suc b) ∉ white
 ```
 The simplifier could prove these easily.
-It was actually a big help that Slegehammer could finish off the proof using these, since a manual proof would have been tedious.
+It was actually a big help that Sledgehammer could finish off the proof using these, since a manual proof would have been tedious.

 The last substantial claim in the template proof is this:
 ```